lkodinsson/MARS/Fantasy/Spells.md

 **Duration:** 24 hours (concentration, range of 30m)
 **Resist:** Willpower

 Allows a creature to see, even if they are naturally blind, in any amount of light or darkness as though they could see with normal daylight vision.
-The sight of the target adjusts naturally to any degree of light or darkness.
+The sight of the creature adjusts naturally to any degree of light or darkness.

-***Graze:*** It takes the target 1 minute to adjust to the vision, and 1 minute to adjust to a change in light or darkness.
+***Graze:*** It takes the creature 1 minute to adjust to the vision, and 1 minute to adjust to a change in light or darkness.

 ## Sight Projection